-All student organizations that wish to hold an event on the NAU campus must seek approval for that event from the Office of Leadership & Engagement and Student Unions and Activities.
-To start the process, organizations must fill out and submit the Event/ Activity Approval Request form online through True Blue Connects at least seven (7) business days prior to the start of the event.
+All student organizations that wish to hold an event on the NAU campus must seek approval for that event from the Office of Leadership and Engagement and Unions and Activities.
+To start the process, organizations must fill out and submit the Event/Activity Approval Request form online through True Blue Connects at least 10 days prior to the start of the event.

 To access the event form on True Blue Connects, please follow these steps:

-- A. You must be listed on the roster and designated as an officer in order to have access to and submit the form-if you are not you will need to talk with your - B. President to get the roster fixed or contact the Office of Leadership & Engagement if the - C. President is not up to date.
-Advisers cannot submit event forms. - D. Go to True Blue Connects and log in using the blue button at the top. - E. Click on the name of your organization under "My Memberships" on the main page. - F. Click the "Manage Organization" button at the top right of the screen. - G. You will see the name of your organization on the top left with a menu icon (three horizontal bars) next to it.
-Click the menu icon and then choose "Events" from the left menu that will pop up. - H. Click the blue button that says "Create Event" on the top right to fill out the form and submit request. - I. Student Unions and Activities staff will email you a confirmation that they have received your Event Approval Request Submission.
-If you do not hear from them within 48 hours please feel free to contact them to follow up at 928-523-4313 or unions@nau.edu.
+- You must be listed on the roster and designated as an officer in order to have access to and submit the form-if you are not you will need to talk with your President to get the roster fixed or contact the Office of Leadership and Engagement if the President is not up to date.
+Advisers cannot submit event forms. - Go to True Blue Connects and log in using the blue button at the top. - Click on the name of your organization under "My Memberships" on the main page. - Click the "Manage Organization" button at the top right of the screen. - You will see the name of your organization on the top left with a menu icon (three horizontal bars) next to it.
+Click the menu icon and then choose "Events" from the left menu that will pop up. - Click the blue button that says "Create Event" on the top right to fill out the form and submit request. - Once the request has been submitted, the requestor will receive an email from True Blue Connects stating we have received your Event Approval Request Submission. - If additional information is required about the event or meeting, a comment will be added to the event.
+An email will be sent to the requestor from True Blue Connects for each comment made.
+It is the requestor's responsibility to respond within 3 business days or the event will be cancelled. - Once all approvals have been received by the appropriate offices and details have been finalized, the requestor will receive an email confirmation from Unions and Activities. - It is the requestor's responsibility to review the confirmation to make sure the details are correct.
+If the details are incorrect or incomplete, it is the requestor's responsibility to contact Unions and Activities Office.